andreiolaru-ro/FLASH-MAS/notes.md

 ----
   * add nodes to auto-loaded entities / manage the loading of multiple nodes
   * add a setting for categories if they should only have one instance or not (such as for text-value categories which are currently overwritten by default)
+  * sort out the concept of TreeParameterSet
+  * create an alias for CategoryName.getName of only one character (e.g. s() )

 Future
 ------